Symbian9/BoardCAM/README.md

 > *design it. build it. enjoy it*

 BoardCAM is a [CAD](https://en.wikipedia.org/wiki/Computer-aided_design)/[CAM](https://en.wikipedia.org/wiki/Computer-aided_manufacturing) software.
 It's designed to provide engineering drawings and gcode support for made snowboard.
 You can customize the running Length, nose width, sidecut radius and other parameters.
-It gives DIYer maximum freedom.
 Happy production!

 ![Head Image](./docs/background.jpg)